 They worked for several days, completely surrounding the western zones of Berlin and cutting them off from the city’s eastern sectors.

 Berliners were in shock.
 “A concentration camp barrier” has been stretched through the center of Berlin, said then mayor – and later chancellor – Willy Brandt a few hours later in front of the city’s parliament.

 The Berlin Wall would remain for exactly 10,315 days, becoming a symbol of the Cold War and dividing the world into two hostile blocs: the capitalist West and the communist East.

 The wall became a stark and foreboding symbol of the Cold War.
 In the West, its presence was exploited as propaganda.
 The Berlin Wall, Western leaders said, was evidence that East Germany was a failing state, that thousands of its people did not want to live under communism.
 US Secretary of State Dean Rusk called the Wall “a monument to communist failure” while West German mayor Willy Brandt called it “the wall of shame”.

 In Washington, there was considerable debate about how the US should respond to the erection of the Berlin Wall.
 Ever the realist, President Kennedy knew that threats or shows of aggression might provoke confrontation or lead to war.
 He instead focused his attention on West Berlin, hailing it as a small but determined bastion of freedom, locked inside an imprisoned state.

 On top of the wall was barbed wire in addition to watchtowers manned with soldiers having machine guns.
-By the 1980s, the wall had extended 28 miles through Berlin and covered 75 miles around west Berlin.
+By the 1980s, the wall had extended 28 miles through Berlin and covered 75 miles around West Berlin.
 There were extensive barriers along the border of East and West Germany that covered 850 miles.

-(Photo credit: The LIFE Picture Collection / Getty Images / AP).
+(Photo credit: The LIFE Picture Collection).